kentlouisetonino/baseshift/README.md

-# baseshift
+### Description
-A simple CLI applicaltion that handles number system conversion to another system.
+> - A simple CLI applicaltion that handles number system conversion
+    to another system.